fight233/DThouse_cxd/tests/pytest/crash_gen/README.md

 # Introduction

-To effectively test and debug our TDengine product, we have developed a simple tool to exercise various functions of the system in a randomized fashion, hoping to expose maximum number of problems, hopefully without a pre-determined scenario.
+To effectively test and debug our DThouse product, we have developed a simple tool to exercise various functions of the system in a randomized fashion, hoping to expose maximum number of problems, hopefully without a pre-determined scenario.